KONG Classic Dog Toy (Large)

 Giant breeds need XXL indestructible toys.
 Standard toys are choking hazards.
 Look for toys specifically rated for extreme chewers over 80 lbs.

-Giant breeds like the Newfoundland at 100-150 lbs require products specifically engineered for their scale.
-Standard "large" sizing is often insufficient.
-You will find that many mainstream brands top out before reaching the size your Newfoundland actually needs, so look for brands that specialize in giant breeds or have specific giant-breed product lines.
+Giant breeds like the Newfoundland at 100-150 lbs need products engineered for their scale.
+Standard "large" sizing often isn't enough.
+I've found that many mainstream brands top out before reaching what a Newfoundland actually needs, so look for brands that specialize in giant breeds or have dedicated giant-breed lines.

 Matching Dog Toys to Your Newfoundland's Moderate-Energy Lifestyle